 It is possible that some side effects of Vivarin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to caffeine: solution

-Along with its needed effects, caffeine (the active ingredient contained in Vivarin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, caffeine (the active ingredient contained in Vivarin) may cause unwanted side effects that require medical attention.

 - fast heartbeat